OmarMongy/VGA_Controller/README.md

 ## Introduction
 The VGA (Video Graphics Array) standard is an analog graphics display standard developed by IBM in 1987.
 It has been a widely adopted interface for connecting computer monitors and displays for many years.
 VGA controllers are integral to generating the required video signals to display images and graphics on VGA-compatible monitors.

-This Verilog implementation of a VGA Controller adheres to VGA standard specifications and includes three key modules:
+This Verilog implementation of a VGA Controller adheres to VGA standard specifications and includes three key modules.

 ## VGA Standard
 The VGA standard specifies various parameters that define how video signals are generated and displayed.
 These parameters include: